the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.7.3] TBD =

+* Tweak - Changed validation on the option 'Post types that can have tickets' to allow empty value [105930]

 = [4.7.2] 2018-04-18 =

 * Feature - Add new action, `tribe_tickets_before_front_end_ticket_form`, if RSVP has been expired and the tickets form is not rendered any more [98203]